2022 SK Modified® Rules

 Straight rears may use 4.86 maximum to 4.56 minimum, 10″ diameter ring & pinion.

 20E- 10.8 TIRES – Hoosier Tire East of Manchester, CT. is the sole tire supplier for the SK Modified Division.
-The approved compounds are Hoosier 27/13-15 M450 or Hoosier 650 until further notice for right side tires and Hoosier 26/13-15 M30 or Hoosier 2040 until further notice for left side tires.
-Tire purchases prior to the first scheduled race of the season may be made at Hoosier Tire East.
-After the first event of the season all tires used at SMS must be purchased at the track on race day.
+The approved compounds are Hoosier 27/13-15 M450 and Hoosier 26/13-15 M30.
+All tires used at SMS must be purchased at the track on race day.
 SMS Officials may confiscate and/or impound tires at any time for inspection.
-The JTR Eagle PPM tire chemical tester will be set at a fixed level and will be strictly enforced throughout the 2021 season.
+The JTR Eagle PPM tire chemical tester will be set at a fixed level and will be strictly enforced throughout the 2022 season.

 New drivers after our 4th event will get 8 tire credits for their opening inventory.